calculix/ccx2paraview/README.md

 # How to use

+To run this converter you'll need [Python 3](https://www.python.org/downloads/) with *numpy* and *vtk*:

+    pip3 install numpy vtk

-Please, pay attention to .frd-file type - it should be ASCII, not binary!
+Please, pay attention that .frd-file type should be ASCII, not binary!
 Use keywords *NODE FILE, *EL FILE and *CONTACT FILE in your INP model to get results in ASCII format.

-Running this software from source is not recommended, because sources are under development and may contain bugs.
-So, first, [download released binaries](https://github.com/calculix/ccx2paraview/releases), unpack them and allow to be executed (give permissions).
+[Download released sources](https://github.com/calculix/ccx2paraview/releases), unpack them and allow to be executed (give permissions).

-Run binary with command:

-    in Linux:       ./ccx2paraview yourjobname.frd vtu
+Run converter with command (both in Linux and in Windows):

-                    ./ccx2paraview yourjobname.frd vtk
+    python3 ccx2paraview.py yourjobname.frd vtk
-    in Windows:     ccx2paraview.exe yourjobname.frd vtu
+    python3 ccx2paraview.py yourjobname.frd vtu
-                    ccx2paraview.exe yourjobname.frd vtk

 Also you can pass both formats to convert .frd to .vtk and .vtu at once.